mikecp/UmbracoHackathonTicketPrinter/README.md

 `ngrok tunnel --label edge={identifier} http://localhost:5120`

+Please note that your API should be running locally on http, becaue https is not available for free ngrok accounts (the public forwarding URL is always in https though)

 In order to set up the webhook in GitHub, go to the Webhook settings on your repository (`https://github.com/{your-user-name}/{your-repository-name}/settings/hooks`) and choose the following:

 - Payload URL: `https://{your-prefix}.ngrok-free.app/printGitHubLabeledIssueTicket
 - Content type: `application/json`
 - Secret: `{the password you just set in ngrok}`
+- SSL verification Enabled
 - Let me select individual events ==> Choose "Issues"

 Then tap "Add webhook" to finish up.